 SERIES CERTIFICATE OF BENEFICIAL OWNERSHIP

-evidencing a fractional undivided interest in the Series, as defined below, the property of which includes, a Class B Membership Interest (the AClass B Interest@) in McGarret , L.L.C., a limited liability company formed under the laws of the State of Delaware, representing 99.99% of the economic but none of the voting interest in such entity, and rights under a Sale and Auction Agreement, dated as of June 29, 2000 (the ASale and Auction Agreement@), by and among the Hawaii 125-0 Trust (the ATrust@), Big Island II, (ABig Island @) and Enron Energy Services, LLC (the ASponsor@), as amended through the date hereof.
+evidencing a fractional undivided interest in the Series, as defined below, the property of which includes, a Class B Membership Interest (the AClass B Interest@) in McGarret IV II, L.L.C., a limited liability company formed under the laws of the State of Delaware, representing 99.99% of the economic but none of the voting interest in such entity, and rights under a Sale and Auction Agreement, dated as of June 29, 2000 (the ASale and Auction Agreement@), by and among the Hawaii 125-0 Trust (the ATrust@), Big Island IV, L.L.C. (f/k/a Big Island II, L.L.C.)
+L.L.C.
+(ABig Island IV II@) and Enron Energy Services, LLC (the ASponsor@), as amended through the date hereof.
 The Final Distribution Date is scheduled to occur on June 29, 2001

 NUMBER C-1